 I-285/I-20 East Interchange

-The I-285/I-20 East Interchange project will improve traffic flow and safety at this busy interchange.
-This critical junction in DeKalb County requires operational and geometric improvements to address inefficient flow of traffic and safety performance.
+The I-285/I-20 East Interchange project will improve traffic flow and safety at this heavily travelled junction in DeKalb County.
 The project consists of:

 • Adding auxiliary lanes along I-20 and I-285

-- Replacing the Miller Road bridge over I-20, and the I-20 bridges over Snapfinger Creek, and Fairington Road bridges and I-285 northbound over Snapfinger Road
+• Replacing the Miller Road bridge over I-20, and the I-20 bridges over Snapfinger Creek, and Fairington Road